andy-maier/python-garbagetracker/docs/appendix.rst

 .. glossary::

-    garbage objects
+    collectable objects
-       objects Python cannot immediately release when they become unreachable (e.g. when their variable goes out of scope).
+       objects Python cannot immediately release when they become unreachable (e.g. when their variable goes out of scope) and that are therefore supposed to be released by the Python garbage collector.
 Most of the time, this is caused by the presence of circular references into which the object to be released is involved.
-Garbage objects are attempted to be released by the garbage collector, which is designed to handle circular references.
+The Python garbage collector is designed to handle circular references.

+    collected objects
+       :term:`collectable objects` that have successfully been released by the Python garbage collector.

     uncollectable objects
-       objects Python was unable to release during garbage collection, even when running a full collection (i.e. on all generations of the Python generational garbage collector).
+       :term:`collectable objects` that could not be released by the Python garbage collector, even when running a full collection.
 Uncollectable objects remain allocated in the last generation of the garbage collector and their memory remains allocated until the Python process terminates.
        They can be considered memory leaks.

     string
        a :term:`unicode string` or a :term:`byte string`